maxviazov/Spring-Frameworks-/Code-Style.md

 ## Tests

+### Testing Framework

+Tests must be written using JUnit Jupiter (a.k.a., JUnit 5).

+The only exceptions to the above rule are test classes in the `spring-test` module that specifically test Spring's integration with JUnit 4 and TestNG.

 ### Naming

-Each test class must end with a `Tests` suffix.
+Each test class name must end with a `Tests` suffix.

 ### Assertions